Nelson Velazquez Preview, Player Props: Royals vs. Athletics

-Nelson Velazquez -- 0-for-3 in his most recent game -- will be in action for the Kansas City Royals versus the Oakland Athletics, with Paul Blackburn on the hill, on August 21 at 9:40 PM ET.
+After hitting .222 with four home runs and five RBI in his past 10 games, Nelson Velazquez and the Kansas City Royals face the Oakland Athletics (who will hand the ball to Dany Jimenez) at 9:40 PM ET on Tuesday.

-He had a hitless performance in his last game (0-for-3) against the Cubs.
+He had a hitless showing in his previous game (0-for-3) against the Cubs.

 Nelson Velazquez Game Info & Props vs. the Athletics